 Soil moisture is critical

 For maximum growth, plants need appropriate soil moisture at the correct depth for each species’ root system.
-Surface soil moisture levels can be very different from moisture levels below.
-Dales Land Net understands this and designed the DLN Soil Monitor to provide soil moisture data in 12cm increments down to 50cm below the surface.
+Surface soil moisture levels can be very different from moisture levels below, so the DLN Soil Monitor provides soil moisture data in 12cm increments down to 50cm below the surface.
 Importantly, the unit also provides soil temperature readings every 10cm.

 Currently, assessing soil moisture is difficult and expensive.
 Several methods are used: